 As always, if you have questions, comments, or are affiliated with CitSci.org and have citizen science educational resources to share, please leave them in the Comments section below or simply get in touch.

 There are many other opportunities.
 For example, if you are in the Front Range of Colorado – and when stay-at-home requirements are removed – consider watching eagles for the Bird Conservancy of the Rockies Bald Eagle Watch.
-Check out our complete project list for a full listing of projects or see all projects on our map to help find a project near you.
+Check out our complete project list for a full listing of projects to find a project for you.

 COVID-19 Specific Citizen Science